travis-ci/docs-travis-ci-com/blog/_posts/2013-01-31-post-mortem-build-outage.md

 ### The investigation

-When we process a build we store the configuration in our database, so we could check all existing builds for any occurrances of a string starting with "!ruby", which would denote an attempt to inject code.
+When we process a build we store the configuration in our database, so we could check all existing builds for any occurrences of a string starting with "!ruby", which would denote an attempt to inject code.

 We also investigated all commits that had parsing errors (a sign that something is